ibm-js/deliteful/docs/list/List.md

 Its custom element tag is `d-list`.

-By default, the widget uses its own local memory store, accessible from the list `store` property, but any valid `dstore/Store` implementation can be used instead.
+By default, the widget creates its own local observable memory store, accessible as the `store` property, but any valid `dstore/Store` implementation can be used instead.

 Items rendererd by the list are standard javascript object.
-To render items in its cells, the list relies on a [deliteful/list/ItemRenderer](./ItemRenderer.md) widget.
+The list delegates the rendering of its items to an _item renderer_ widget.

-The default item renderer implementation renders objects that defines any of the following properties:
+The [default item renderer implementation](./ItemRenderer.md) renders objects that defines any of the following properties:
-* `label`: the label of the item, displayed on the left
+* `label`: the label of the item, displayed on the left (or on the right if direction is right to left)
-* `righttext`: a text to display on the right
+* `righttext`: a text to display on the right (or on the left if direction is right to left)
-* `iconclass`: css class to apply to a div on the left in order to display an icon
+* `iconclass`: css class to apply to a div before the label in order to display an icon
-* `righticonclass`: css class to apply to a div on the right in order to display an icon
+* `righticonclass`: css class to apply to a div after the right text in order to display an icon

-Here is an example of a list that displays items using the default renderer:
+Here is a screenshot of a list that displays items using the default renderer:

 ![List Example](images/List.png)

-Any [custom renderer](#customRenderers) can be specified  using the `itemRenderer` property of the widget.
+Any [custom item renderer](#customRenderers) can be specified  using the `itemRenderer` property of the widget.

-Besides supporting custom item renderers, the widget also provides the following capabilities:
+The widget also provides the following capabilities:
-* List items can be grouped in categories (categorized lists, see [Categorized items](#categories))
+* List items can be grouped in categories (see [Categorized items](#categories))
 * List items can be selectable (see [Selection support](#selection))

 ##### Table of Contents